siusoon/VocableCode/workshop/ReadMe.md

 - Where do you normally read/see a poem?
 - What consitite poetry?
 - How does it different from what/where you normally see a poem?
 - What does it mean by feminist coding and feminist software?
+How can we explore that?

 ## Activity C: Create your own vocable code <a name="exerciseC"></a>
 - Mini exC1: Where is your own voice?